Vyral/brett-jennings-recruiting/_podcasts/building-a-400m-purpose-driven-real-estate-team.md

 Ibrahim discusses the core philosophy of his business: treating every agent as the CEO of their brand.
 This approach has led to remarkable success, with his team achieving over a billion dollars in sales in just five years.
 He also reveals his strategies for recruiting and retaining top talent without traditional advertising or recruiters.

-Listeners will hear about Ibrahim’s personal motivation, inspired by his father's legacy, and how he integrates this into his business.
+Listeners will hear about Ibrahim’s personal motivation, inspired by his father’s legacy, and how he integrates this into his business.
 He emphasizes the importance of leading with heart and aligning business goals with personal values.

 Here are the key takeaways: